Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Preventing Action Windup in Stochastic Policy Gradients

-where $\hat\E_h[\dots]$ indicates the sample average with respect to quantities indexed by $h$, and $\mu_{j,\theta}$ is the mean of action $j$.
-The inequality constrained optimization (\ref{eq:ConstrainedSurrogateOpt}) seeks to minimize the standard surrogate objective function $L^{PG}(\theta)$ while maintaining the mean of each action dimension bounded between $[-1,1]$.
-We construct the following Lagrangian function and associated Karush–Kuhn–Tucker (KKT) first order necessary conditions,
+for $j=1,\dots,\dim(a)$, where $\hat\E_h[\dots]$ indicates the sample average with respect to quantities indexed by $h$, and $\mu_{j,\theta}(s_h)$ denotes the mean of action $j$ \updates{which is dependent on state $s_h$}.
+The inequality constrained optimization (\ref{eq:ConstrainedSurrogateOpt}) seeks to optimize the standard surrogate objective function $L^{PG}(\theta)$ while maintaining the mean of each action dimension bounded between $[-1,1]$.
+We construct the following Lagrangian and associated Karush–Kuhn–Tucker (KKT) \cite{bertsekas2016nonlinear} first order necessary conditions,

 for $j=1,\dots,\dim(a)$.
 We next devise a scheme to approximately solve for the conditions (\ref{eq:KKT stationary point})-(\ref{eq:KKT positive cj}) under stochastic gradient ascent optimization.